Our Animal Behaviour Clinic specialises in a number of behavioural issues and helps you to continue developing life-long bonds with your pets.

 - Follow up support as required for 3 months

-Some pet insurance policies do cover behaviour fees, but clients should check their own policy.
+Some pet insurance policies do cover behaviour fees, but clients should check their policy prior to booking an appointment.

 Lindsay is a veterinary consultant in Behaviour and in Chronic Pain Management.
 She joined Longview after 20 years in general practice and consults throughout central Scotland, Perthshire and Fife.